mcarujo/web-scraping/README.md

 ### This repository contains web scraping scripts in python.
-The results for those scripts are publish on Kaggle plataform.
+The results for those scripts are published on Kaggle platform.
 My goal is create dataset to be shared with the data science community.

-What I have did so far?
+What have I done so far?
 - Imovirtual
 - Letras
 - OneFootball